aguxez/boot/README.md

 # boot
-Discord bot for to display stats from a specific match on League of Legends
+Discord bot to display stats from a specific match on League of Legends

 The bot use is fairly simple, just put it on your server; use `find` + the player that you're looking for and the bot will then display information about the players on the match: